 Fire Damage

-Fire damage is typical in forensics cases and can be characterized by three manifestations left on bone. Â It is possible for fire to reduce bones to ash, a process known as cremation.
+Fire damage is typical in forensics cases and can be characterized by three manifestations left on bone.
+It is possible for fire to reduce bones to ash, a process known as cremation.
+This process significantly affects both soft tissue decomposition and hard tissue decomposition.

 Cranial Fragment

 The second change seen in bone when exposed to fire is warping, cracking, and overall distortion.
+The last change seen is shrinkage of bone due to the rapid evaporation of moisture.

 Mineral Absorption

-Mineral absorption occurs when an individual has been buried with a metal object. Â The combination of soil, water, and metal can cause bone to absorb chemicals and take on a greenish tint. Â This often happens with individuals who have been buried wearing jewelry or belts.
+Mineral absorption occurs when an individual has been buried with a metal object.
+The combination of soil, water, and metal can cause bone to absorb chemicals and take on a greenish tint.
+This often happens with individuals who have been buried wearing jewelry or belts.

-The most damaging weathering force is sunlight. Â After the fleshy portion of an individual is gone the skeleton is left without protection from the sun.
+The most damaging weathering force is sunlight.
+After the fleshy portion of an individual is gone, the skeleton is left without protection from the sun.
 The main types of damage caused by sunlight are bleaching, shrinkage, and warping.

 Bleaching

 Sun bleaching occurs when a bone is left on the surface of the ground or is only partially buried.
-Bone that is exposed to sunlight will undergo discoloration, taking on a bleached or whitened or whitened appearance.
+Bone that is exposed to sunlight will undergo discoloration, taking on a bleached or whitened appearance.

 Cracked Bone